 Plant Master mode allows engineers to view all boilers as one system, providing input into the steam generation process.
 A CANBus sensor, connected to a local ETC6000 controller (The CANBus sensor is connected directly to the plant master), is used to measure the steam pressure.
-The Plant Master interface allows the CANBus sensor to be designated as the sensor input and power supply (to monitor the header pressure or temperature for the entire system) The engineer will enter details regarding high fire, low fire and the best modulation, the Plant Master will then deduct the most efficient range for each boiler.
+The Plant Master interface allows the CANBus sensor to be designated as the sensor input (to monitor the header pressure or temperature for the entire system) The engineer will enter details regarding high fire, low fire and the best modulation, the Plant Master will then deduct the most efficient range for each boiler.

 This facility can be provided by bespoke external systems which are plugged into the boiler set-up, however Plant Master mode utilises the existing Ethernet to connect up to 10 ETC6000 series controllers to the user interface, making it easier than ever before to analyse boiler results without the need for dedicated bespoke systems which can be costly.